nedkoff/esphome_gree_ac/README.md

 **USE AT YOUR OWN RISK!**

-** This fork is optimized for Gree GWH12RB-K3DNA3G/I(Viola) **
+** This fork is optimized for Gree GWH12RB-K3DNA3G/I (Viola) **

 Work is still in progress!

-Tested with Gree Viola, mostly works, sometimes need to send parameter change twice - need to investigate.
+Tested with Gree Viola, mostly works, sometimes need to send parameter change twice - work in progress.

 Communication protocol is based on my own reverse-engineering.